Trip Overview

 Early morning, hike up to Poon Hill for a breathtaking sunrise view of the Annapurna and Dhaulagiri ranges.
 Afterward, trek to Tadapani, surrounded by rhododendron forests.

-Day 17: Trek to Nayapul and Drive to Pokhara, then onto Kathmandu
+Day 13: Trek to Ghandruk and Drive to Pokhara

 – International flight tickets